Fastdruid/ReCDTV/Connectors/CN9.md

 ### 1 (CDRST) - Pin 3 on A570
  Reset?
  NAND of IOR,IOW -> NOR of IFRST (InterFace ReSeT)
+ This is normally HIGH.
+Goes LOW for reset.
 ### 3 EFFK - Pin 5 on A570
 This is connected to the MN188161 Microprocessor.
 This is for the Subcode or subchannel data
 EFM Frame clock output duty = 50%
+This is ~7.35kHz while a CD is spinning and ~9.05kHz when its not.
 ### 4 SCCK - Pin 6 on A570
 This is an clock for the Subcode or subchannel data.
 Passed from the CDTV to the drive.
 Shift clock for serial subcode data output